SEBSCHELLI/MH_SciTweets_Heuristics/README.md

 ## Technical Details

 This method employs a set of simple human-made rules ("heuristics") to identify whether a social media post falls into one of three categories related to scientific online discourse.
-The heuristics for each category are explained below:
+The heuristics for each category are:

 - Category 1: The post contains a claim or question that can be scientifically verified ([source code](src/apply_cat1_claim_question_heuristics.py)).